ashreves/wearable-teaching/_posts/2022-11-30-prac5-6-Association-Analysis-in-UK-Biobank.md

 - For more about UK Biobank data collection and history, [this](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1001779) is a good summary
 - To understand some of the potential for selection bias in UK Biobank, perhaps start with [Fry et al, 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5860371/)
 - Documentation for the Research Analysis Platform: https://dnanexus.gitbook.io/uk-biobank-rap/
-- The DNANexus community: https://community.dnanexus.com/s/ (useful for troubleshooting)
+- The DNANexus community is an online collaborative space where researchers can ask questions: https://community.dnanexus.com/s/ (useful for troubleshooting)